 Phil’s first adult appointment was as an Assistant Scout Leader at 2nd Enfield Group in Sydney in 1988.
-Since then he has held broad range of appointments in the Scout, Venturer Scout and Rover Scout sections, and in Leader of Adult roles.
+Since then he has held a broad range of appointments in the Scout, Venturer Scout and Rover Scout sections, and in Leader of Adult roles.
 Phil is a Leader Trainer, a SAIT Assessor and holds National Instructor appointments in a broad range of adventurous activities.
-From September 2015, he has been the Deputy National Commissioner, Adult Training and Development, a position he will retain while also Acting Chief Commissioner of Australia.
+Since September 2015, he has been the Deputy National Commissioner, Adult Training and Development.

 Phil was a member of two Bangladesh-Australia Child Health (BACH) Project Teams in 1989 and 1992, and was the Team Leader of the First Nepal-Australia Good Turn for The Environment (NATURE) Project Team in 1994.
 Phil has attended eight Australian and six World Scout Jamborees in various leadership roles, and was the Australian Contingent Leader to the 22nd World Scout Jamboree in Sweden in 2011.